ranjeet2023/schooldemo2/readme.md

-## About Unlimited Edu Firm
+## About Amethitech
-**Unlimited Edu Firm is School & College Information Management System**.
+**Amethitech is School & College Information Management System**.
 School or College can manage student & staff detail with the different helpful module.
 Fees, Payroll, Transaction, Library, Hostel, Attendance, Transport, Assignment, Download, SMS & Email Alert, Online Payment Gateway, User and Role manage with powerful ACL are the Key features of EduFirm.

 ## Test IMS Demo (Some Features Disable on Demo)